Congenital generalized lipodystrophy: Diet

 CGL patients have to maintain a strict diet for life, as their excess appetite will cause them to overeat.
 Carbohydrate intake should be restricted in these patients.
 To avoid chylomicronemia, CGL patients with hypertriglyceridemia need to have a diet very low in fat.
 CGL patients also need to avoid total proteins, trans fats, and eat high amounts of soluble fiber to avoid getting high levels of cholesterol in the blood.

 History

-Congenital Generalized Lipodystrophy, also known as Berardinelli–Seip lipodystrophy was first described in 1954 by Berardinelli and later by Seip in 1959.
+Congenital generalized lipodystrophy, also known as Berardinelli–Seip lipodystrophy was first described in 1954 by Waldemar Berardinelli in Brazil and independently in 1959 by Martin Fredrik Seip in Norway.
 The gene for type 1 CGL was identified as AGPAT2 at chromosome 9q34, and later the gene for type 2 CGL was identified as BSCL2 at chromosome 11q13.
 More recently, type 3 CGL was identified as a separate type of CGL, which was identified as a mutation in the CAV1 gene.
 Then, a separate type 4 CGL was identified as a mutation in the PTRF gene.